xanmankey/FishingForPhish/docs/usage.rst

 According to the official library, it's not required, but it was the only way I was able to make the installation process consistent, so remember to run the above command as well!

 Additionally, the imagemagick package is required to use the imageAnalyzer example analyzer.
 For more OS-specific information regarding installation see here: https://imagemagick.org/script/download.php

-The rest of the installations required can be found as a list of commands here: https://fracpete.github.io/python-weka-wrapper3/install.html (depending on the OS; I followed the commands here specifically: https://fracpete.github.io/python-weka-wrapper3/install.html#ubuntu; in order to get graphing functionality, there may be additional steps that you will need to take).

 Additionally, the below is recommended: